Update: Zenatech Announces Acquisition Of Warehouse Software Companies For Integration With AI Drone Solution For Automated Inventory Management

-(MENAFN- GlobeNewsWire - Nasdaq) TORONTO, Ontario, Nov.
-12, 2024 (GLOBE NEWSWIRE) -- ZenaTech, Inc. (Nasdaq: ZENA) (FSE: 49Q) ("ZenaTech"), a technology company specializing in AI (Artificial Intelligence) drone solutions and enterprise SaaS (Software-as-a-Service) solutions, announces that it has entered into an agreement to acquire Ecker Capital LLC, the holding company for warehouse management software companies InterlinkONE Inc. and Interactive Systems Inc., from ZenaTech's affiliated company Ameritek Ventures Inc. (OTC: ATVK).
-The Acquisition of these two software companies will provide important functionality for integration with its ZenaDrone IQ Nano AI drone solution, enabling autonomous inventory management for warehouse and logistics customers.
+TORONTO, Ontario ZenaTech, Inc. (Nasdaq: ZENA) (FSE: 49Q) ("ZenaTech"), a technology company specializing in AI (Artificial Intelligence) drone solutions and enterprise SaaS (Software-as-a-Service) solutions, announces that it has entered into an agreement to acquire Ecker Capital LLC, the holding company for warehouse management software companies InterlinkONE Inc. and Interactive Systems Inc., from ZenaTech's affiliated company Ameritek Ventures Inc. (OTC: ATVK).
+The acquisition of these two software companies will provide important functionality for integration with its ZenaDrone IQ Nano AI drone solution, enabling autonomous inventory management for warehouse and logistics customers.
 This transaction also further expands ZenaTech's portfolio of SaaS software solutions and customer base and is expected to add to recurring revenues.
 Combined operating income for the acquired companies were $354K on revenue of $678K for the first nine months of 2024, and $386K on revenue of $949K for FY 2023.
 The acquisition is subject to any shareholder and regulatory approvals that may be required.

 Interactive Systems, Inc.

-Note: Update: ZenaTech Announces Acquisition of Warehouse Software Companies for Integration with AI Drone Solution for Automated Inventory Management